TACC/benchpro/doc/source/index.rst

 BenchPRO - Benchmark Performance & Reproducibility Orchestrator
 ===============================================================

-BenchPRO is a Python based framework that simplifies and standarizes the process of building applications, executing benchmarks and collection performace results on HPC systems.
+BenchPRO is a utility that automates, simplifies and standarizes the process of building applications, executing benchmarks and collecting results on HPC systems.

 .. note::